Privacy Notice

 Who we are and what we do

-Data Controller: Humber and North Yorkshire Integrated Care Board
+Data Controller: NHS Humber & North Yorkshire Integrated Care Board

 NHS Humber and North Yorkshire Integrated Care Board (HNY ICB) is responsible for planning and designing local health services across the local area.
 We do this by ‘commissioning’ or buying health and care services including: